top of page

 Many women find that during this time, they become angry more easily and often feel irritated.
 Depression is another symptom.
 Reduced hormone levels can affect the brain, especially the areas that control emotions.
 The nervous system can also be more agitated, especially if stress levels are high and blood sugar fluctuates up and down.
 Adrenal support, reducing stress and stabilizing blood sugar by eating whole foods and eating regularly all help.

-Joint and Muscles Pains:
+Joint and Muscle Pains:

 Hormones help maintain joint health and muscle function.
 So, it is quite common for women to feel more aches and pains.
-Balancing hormones and regular exercise, especially stretching and range of motion exercises can be beneficial.
+Balancing hormones and regular exercise, especially stretching and range of motion exercises, can be beneficial.

 Memory Problems: